abeuscher/foodfight/prompt-0-projectdescription.md

 ├─ Depends on → WeaponPlacement
 ├─ Depends on → TargetingState
 ├─ Depends on → AttackState
-├─ Depends on → GameUIManager
+├─ Depends on → BaseUIManager
 ├─ Depends on → PlayerManager
 ├─ Contains → TurnManager
 └─ Contains → AIController

-GameUIManager
+BaseUIManager
 ├─ Coordinates → BaseUIManager
 ├─ Delegates to → PlayerUIManager
 ├─ Delegates to → PhaseUIManager